red6/pdfcompare/README.md

 ### Simple Usage

-There is a simple interactive UI, when you start the Class de.redsix.pdfcompare.Main without any additional arguments.
-Next to the UI you can provide an expected and actual file as well as an optional result file by CLI.
+There is a simple interactive UI, when you start the jar file without any additional arguments (which starts the class de.redsix.pdfcompare.Main).
+Next to the UI you can provide an expected and actual file and additional parameter via a CLI.
+To get a help for the CLI use the -h or --help option-.
 ```
 usage: java -jar pdfcompare-x.x.x-full.jar [EXPECTED] [ACTUAL]
  -h,--help              Displays this text and exit